nanosoftonline/clean-flutter/README.md

 }
 ```

-Let's see this when we write an interface contract for our customer repository
+Let's see this when we write an interface contract for our customer repository.
+We always need an interface for any injectable class.
+This class will be used and hence injected into several use case classes later.

 ```dart
 //lib/domain/repository/interfaces/customer_repository.dart